thephpleague/tactician-bundle/README.md

                 # ...
 ```

 By default, all commands are available in each bus.
-If you want to make a command available only in a specific bus, you need to specify its id :
+If you want to make a command available only to a specific bus, you need to specify its id :

 ```yaml
 foo.user.register_user_handler: